foreverfl/docker-translated/docs/manuals/engine/install/linux-postinstall.md

   - run docker without sudo
   - docker running as root
   - docker post install
+  - docker post installation
+  - run docker as non root
+  - docker non root user
+  - how to run docker in linux
-  - docker
+  - how to run docker linux
-  post installation, run docker as non root, docker non root user, how to run docker in linux, how to run docker linux, how to start docker in linux, run docker on linux
+  - how to start docker in linux
+  - run docker on linux
 title: Linux post-installation steps for Docker Engine
 linkTitle: Post-installation steps
 weight: 90